GeorgeLychock/MS3-Project-Python-uSpice/README.md

 -   Allow users to print a printable version of the recipe page
 -   Create a pie chart showing the porportions of the recipe ingredients on the recipe page

+<a name="FUTUREREQS"></a>
+## Future Requirements
+(Alignments to User Stories are in paratheses, if available)
+-   Admin fundtionality
+-   Admin Update Ingredients functionality
+-   Add a posted recipes section to the user profile page
+-

 # UX/UI
 -   ## UI
     <a name="UI"></a>